UCL/rsd-engineeringcourse/session10/04libraries.md

 ### Libraries

 Libraries make us powerful.
+In this session we reviewed:

+* good practice in selecting libraries
+* tools for package management
+* methods for promoting cross-platform independence when creating libraries
+* good practice in defining a project layout
+* tools for packaging and distributing our own libraries

-In this session we demonstrated how existing libraries could help us to find and download a map from the web and measure the density of green space.
+During the session we demonstrated how existing libraries enable us to find and download a map from the web and measure the density of green space.

 Our exercise focused on packaging code to make it easy to share and reuse.